113ll3/Ibmclouddocscli/idt/vscode.md

    * **Mac:** `cmd + p`
    * **Windows&trade; / Linux&trade;:** `ctrl + p`

-2. Enter the `ext install ibm-developer` command, and then press Enter to install the {{site.data.keyword.cloud_notm}} CLI extension inside the Visual Studio Code editor.
+2. Enter the `ext install IBM Cloud CLI` command, and then press Enter to install the {{site.data.keyword.cloud_notm}} CLI extension inside the Visual Studio Code editor.

 Or, you can install the {{site.data.keyword.cloud_notm}} CLI extension through the "Extensions" management window:

-1. Open the **Extensions** sidebar in the Visual Studio Code editor, and then search by using the string `publisher:IBM Developer`.
+1. Open the **Extensions** sidebar in the Visual Studio Code editor, and then search by using the string `IBM Cloud CLI`.
 The {{site.data.keyword.cloud_notm}} CLI extension is displayed in the search results.
 2. Click **Install** to begin the installation.

 You can also access the [{{site.data.keyword.cloud_notm}} CLI extension directly within the Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.ibm-developer){: external}.